mihaildu/ra-resource-aggregator/README.md

 editing and creating.
 This is where this package is useful, it allows you to use data from multiple entities in the list/edit/create views.

-This package was tested only with `react-admin@2.6.2` and `ra-data-hasura@0.0.2`, and `ra-data-json-server@2.6.2`.
-Anything else might not work.
+This package was tested only with `react-admin@2.6.2`, `ra-data-hasura@0.0.2` and `ra-data-json-server@2.6.2`.
+Any data provider that is compatible with react-admin 2.6.2 should work, but I can't guarantee.
 There is an open issue about running compatibility tests here https://github.com/dryhten/ra-resource-aggregator/issues/1

 ## Table of contents